 Meticulously restored to its 1920s grandeur, The British Pullman has transported royalty and made its debut on the Hollywood screen.
 Now operating as one of England’s favorite dining venues, the historic train, draped in heritage upholstery and Art-Deco decor, peruses the English countryside, as its talented culinary team serves up British fare with a twist.
 Each menu celebrates the culinary highlights of the towns and cities along the route.
 Enjoy traditional English high tea, a who-done-it murder mystery lunch, or a five-course dinner.

-Nostalgic Vibe:
+Nostalgic Vibe

 ‘Audrey,’ one of the train’s now-resplendent carriages, was damaged in a 1940 air raid at Victoria Station.
 After a thorough repair, the carriage went on to transport Her Majesty Queen Elizabeth II, and the Queen Mother.
 Another carriage, Cygnus, made its appearance on the silver screen in the film Agatha, starring Vanessa Redgrave and Dustin Hoffman.
 In 2021, the famed carriage was reimagined by filmmaker Wes Anderson.
 Its reincarnation now features symmetrical marquetry, bold rectilinear shapes, and a feast of colors.
+Guests who book one of the new Pullman coupé (accommodating up to 4 people) by Anderson enjoy private check-in and priority boarding, free-flowing Veuve Clicquot champagne, exclusive menus featuring special additional courses, upgraded wine package, unique crockery and glassware selected by Wes Anderson.

-Luxury Train Ride Itinerary:
+Luxury Train Ride Itinerary

 THE GLACIER EXPRESS

-Often referred to as ‘the cinematic train,’ Switzerland’s legendary Glacier Express, which snakes slowly between the ski town of Zermatt and St. Moritz began running in 1930 as a sightseeing train.
+Often referred to as ‘the cinematic train,’ Switzerland’s legendary Glacier Express, which snakes slowly between the ski town of Zermatt and St. Moritz, began running in 1930 as a sightseeing train.
 It is said to be the ‘slowest express train’ in the world, covering a distance of 180 miles at a speed of 24 mph over the course of seven and a half hours.
 Passing through remote Alpine villages, deep green pastures dotted with cowbell-clanking cows, and snow-capped mountain peaks, the Swiss landscape, gleaned through panoramic windows, is dazzling.

-Nostalgic Vibe:
+Nostalgic Vibe

 With its original restaurant car, oversized windows, and fairytale views, the train was already luxurious.
 But the introduction of an Excellence Class ticket has elevated the experience even more.
 The carriage is exclusive to only 20 passengers, each with a single window seat — the wide creamy leather seats come with an iPad (an interactive map points out highlights along the route), and grooved tables to keep Champagne from tumbling.
 Other amenities include personal concierge service, a private bar, and for at least a quarter of the journey, passengers dine on a five-course meal, served by white-gloved staff.

-Luxury Train Ride Itinerary:
+Luxury Train Ride Itinerary

 The Glacier Express operates in both winter and summer (each season equally stunning) and the journey can be started from either Zermott or St. Moritz.
 The train meanders through 91 tunnels and over 291 bridges, and stops midway near Andermatt for passengers to disembark and take photos.